nickzana/blog/content/blog/2022-02-27-exploring-password-management/index.md

 recommend.
 Then, I'll outline the properties a good password manager should have.
 Finally, I'll introduce a project I've been working on related to this.

 As a small disclaimer, I'm not a cryptographer.
-My formal training essentially boils down to a few first-year intro to CS classes in I took this year in college.
-However, I have spent the last few years of my life researching privacy and digital security.
+My "formal" training essentially boils down to a few first-year intro to CS classes in I took this year in college.
 So, while I'll be talking a lot about different password managers, remember that the best password manager for you is the one that you fully understand.

 ## You Should Just Use a Password Manager